 The research aims of this study were to examine rural hospital closures during three periods of time.
 Researchers initially specified these as 1990-1998, 1999-2008, and 2009-2020 but considered alternative time periods based on the data.
 For example, 2010 or 2014 may be more important for their role in Affordable Care Act implementation.
 These periods of time are marked by factors considered to be "major disrupters" to the rural healthcare environment, the implementation of the CAH program in 1998 and the Great Recession of 2008, and its subsequent policy development, such as the American Recovery and Reinvestment Act of 2009 as well as the passage and implementation of the Patient Protection and Affordable Care Act.
 The aims were to profile the:

 - Health status and healthcare services and resources available within communities where rural hospitals have closed.

-These profiles will then be compared to comparison counties, such as counties that had no hospital in the beginning of the study period as well as those counties not losing a hospital.
-To the extent the data are available, researchers will account for differential impacts of complete closure (no health care provided) and conversion (non-acute care, such as long-term care or urgent care provided); these data are not as readily available for the earlier parts of the study period.
+These profiles were then compared to comparison counties, such as counties that had no hospital in the beginning of the study period as well as those counties not losing a hospital.
+To the extent the data were available, researchers accounted for differential impacts of complete closure (no health care provided) and conversion (non-acute care, such as long-term care or urgent care provided); these data were not as readily available for the earlier parts of the study period.